 Most banks in Denmark, including all the major banks and mortgage credit institutions, hold accounts with Danmarks Nationalbank in the same way that private individuals hold accounts with retail banks.
-In other words, Danmarks Nationalbank serves as banker to the banks for payments in Danish kroner, where Kronos2 functions as the banks’ online bank.
+In other words, Danmarks Nationalbank serves as banker to the banks for payments in Danish kroner, where TARGET DKK functions as the banks’ online bank.

 The average number of transactions per banking day in Kronos2 has been steadily increasing in recent years.